Get Your Family Dispute Case Packet — Private, Fast, Affordable

 In the summer of 2023, the peaceful suburban streets of Corona, California, 92882 witnessed a less visible but fiercely fought battle — a family dispute arbitration that would test the bonds between siblings and their perceptions of fairness.

-The case centered around the late John Martinez’s estate.
+The case centered around the late the claimant’s estate.
 John, a beloved local restaurateur, had passed away in late 2022, leaving behind an estate valued at approximately $1.2 million.
 His three children — Lisa, Marco, and Elena — were embroiled in a bitter disagreement over the division of assets, primarily centering on the family home on Woodcrest Drive and the proceeds from the sale of John’s restaurant.

 Timeline of the Dispute